-SDC holds three resource consents in association with these landfills, which include a total of 17 conditions setting out the requirements that SDC must satisfy.
-The consents allow SDC to discharge stormwater and leachate from the landfills.
+SDC holds three resource consents in association with these landfills, which allow it to discharge stormwater and leachate.
+These consents include a total of 17 conditions setting out the requirements that SDC must satisfy.

-The Council's monitoring programme for the year under review for the Stratford closed landfill included four site inspections and six ground water samples collected for physicochemical analysis.
+The Council's monitoring programme for the year under review for the Stratford closed landfill included two site inspections, six groundwater samples collected for physicochemical analysis, and two biomonitoring surveys of receiving waters.
 This report also includes the results of the surface water samples taken in conjunction with the Stratford Wastewater Treatment Plant (WWTP).